bigcommerce/dev-docs/docs/api-docs/provider-apis/data-solutions/data-solutions-overview.md

 | tracking_code | string | Code merchant uses to connect Google Analytics to store.
 Only returned if version is `1`. |
 | property_id | string | Id merchant uses to connect Google Analytics to store.
 Only returned if version is `2`.  |

 The version corresponds with the "Connect with Field" that a merchant is using to connect to Google Analytics.
-This connection field affects the fields that are requested and returned in [Get a Google Analytic](#get-a-google-analytic) and [Update a Google Analytic](#update-a-google-analytic).
+This connection field affects the fields that are requested and returned in [Get the Google Analytic](#get-the-google-analytic) and [Update the Google Analytic](#update-the-google-analytic).
 ![Version on Google Analytics](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Version%20for%20Google%20Analytics.png).

-## Get a Google Analytic
+## Get the Google Analytic
 Send a `GET` request to `/stores/{{STORE_HASH}}/v3/settings/analytics{id}`.

 When a merchant uses `tracking_code` for the connection field, your response will have a version of `1` as well as the `tracking_code` field: